All Products

 Note

-If none of the preceding keys exists, perform the following steps:
+If none of the preceding registry configuration items exist, perform the following steps:

 1. Make sure that the file system uses the SMB protocol.

-2. Check whether the Windows version supports the keys.
-If the Windows version supports the keys but the keys do not exist, create the keys.
+2. Check whether your Windows version supports the three registry configuration items.
+If your Windows version supports the registry configuration items but they do not exist, you must create them manually.
 For more information, see Performance tuning for file servers.

-2. If IIS frequently accesses these files, we recommend that you store the web-related files such as JS and CSS files to local disks.
+2. If IIS frequently accesses these files, store web-related files, such as JS and CSS files, on local disks.

-If the read and write performance of IIS cannot meet your business requirements, contact NAS technical support.
+If the read and write performance of IIS still cannot meet your business requirements, submit a ticket.

-Why does a file system give a slow response or does not respond when I run the ls command?
+Why does a file system stutter or not respond when I run the ls command?

-When you traverse a directory of a file system, the file system gives a slow response or does not respond.
-For example, when you run an ls command that contains the asterisk (*) and question mark (?) wildcards, run the rm -rf command, or call the getdents operation.
+When you traverse a directory of a file system, the file system stutters or does not respond.
+This can occur when you run an ls command, an operation that contains the * or ? wildcard character, the rm -rf command, or the `getdents` system call.

 • Cause

 • The directory is being modified.
-For example, a directory is being created or deleted, or a file in the directory is being renamed.
-This leads to slow responses due to frequent cache invalidations.
+For example, a file in the directory is being created, deleted, or renamed.
+This causes slow responses because of frequent cache invalidations.

 • The data size of the directory is too large.
-This causes slow responses due to cache eviction.
+This causes slow responses because of cache evictions.

 • Solution

-• Limit the number of files stored in the directory.
-Store less than 10,000 files in a single directory.
+• Limit the number of files in a directory.
+Store fewer than 10,000 files in a single directory.

-• If you store more than 10,000 files in the directory and the directory does not need to be frequently modified, you can accelerate the traversal process to some extent.
-In this case, you must make sure that you mount the file system by using the NFSv3 protocol and use the nordirplus parameter.
+• If a directory contains more than 10,000 files and is not frequently modified, mount the file system using the NFSv3 protocol and specifying the nordirplus parameter to accelerate traversal.
+Verify the effectiveness of this method before implementing it.
 For more information, see Mount parameters.

 How do I improve the NFS sequential read performance on Linux kernel 5.4 or later?

-The read_ahead_kb parameter of NFS defines the size (in KB) of data to be read in advance or prefetched by the Linux kernel during a sequential read operation.
+The NFS read_ahead_kb parameter defines the size in kilobytes (KB) of data to be read in advance, or prefetched, by the Linux kernel during a sequential read operation.

-For Linux kernel versions earlier than 5.4.*, the value of the read_ahead_kb parameter is determined by multiplying NFS_MAX_READAHEAD and rsize (the size of data read by the client specified in the mount option).
-From Linux kernel version 5.4.*, the NFS client uses the default value of the read_ahead_kb parameter, which is 128 KB.
-Therefore, we recommend that you increase the value of the read_ahead_kb parameter to 15 MB when you use the recommended mount option.
+For Linux kernel versions earlier than 5.4.*, the value of the read_ahead_kb parameter is the product of NFS_MAX_READAHEAD and rsize (the client read size specified in the mount options).
+Starting with Linux kernel version 5.4.*, the read_ahead_kb parameter defaults to 128 KB.
+Therefore, increase the read_ahead_kb parameter to 15 MB when you use the recommended mount options.

-After the file system is mounted, you can run the following commands to reset the value of the read_ahead_kb parameter.
-In the commands, replace nas-mount-point with the local path of the mounted file system and replace read-ahead-kb with the size (in KB) of the data to be read in advance or prefetched.
+After the file system is mounted, run the following commands to reset the value of the read_ahead_kb parameter.
+In the commands, replace nas-mount-point with the local path of the mounted file system and replace read-ahead-kb with the size in KB of the data to be read in advance or prefetched.

 device_number=$(stat -c '%d' nas-mount-point)